-SRK needs volunteers for our 3rd Annual Roast on the River in Augusta, as well as Paddlefest!
-Our next volunteer meeting will be Wed.
-March 11 at 6pm at Whole Foods Augusta.
-We want your help to make these events great- come join us!
-If you can't make it but want to get involved, please contact Marci Cannon at 706-833-9536.
+SRK needs volunteers for our 9th Annual Paddlefest!
+We want your help to make this year's event great!
+If you want to get involved, please contact Marci Cannon at 706-833-9536.

 SRK is in need of volunteers in Savannah, Georgia for cleanups!
 If you are interested in helping, please contact Joe Hinely at 912-398-5962.

 The Savannah Riverkeeper serves as the primary guardian of the

 Savannah River striving to respect, protect, and improve the entire